Tea Tree Oil For Kids: Safety, Uses, And Side Effects

 The chief side effects are irritation, allergy, burning and redness of skin.
 Tea tree oil can be toxic if ingested and should be kept out of reach of children.
 Some of the likely side effects of tea tree oil are:

-• A study has found a link between the use of product (that included tea tree oil and lavender oil) and abnormal growth (prepubertal gynecomastia) of the breast in young boys (10).
+• A study has found a link between the use of products (that included tea tree oil and lavender oil) and abnormal growth (prepubertal gynecomastia) of the breast in young boys (10).
 In one case, the swelling came back to normal once the boy stopped using the product.
-However, there is a difference of opinion on this and further research is needed to know the exact effects of tea tree oil on abnormal breat growth.
+However, there is a difference of opinion on this and further research is needed to know the exact effects of tea tree oil on abnormal breast growth.

 • There have been reports of allergic contact dermatitis with the use of tea tree oil (11).
 You may have to be extra cautious when using it for children who have sensitive skin.